Jesus’ Transfiguration: A Lesson in Prayer

 and in Ps 36:9 we pray, “in your light, we see light.”
 When we pray, we enter God’s light to see light and satisfy the thirst of our soul and pining of our body, and as Peter said, “it is good that we are here.”

 During the transfiguration, Peter, James, and John gazed on the face of Jesus; they contemplated his face.
-When we pray, we contemplate the face of Jesus, not in light but we contemplate his words to us.
+When we pray, we contemplate the face of Jesus, not in light, but in his words to us.
 The Father spoke to Peter, James, and John and said, “This is my chosen Son; listen to him.”
-(Luke 9:35) In prayer, we listen to the words of Jesus because he is the One who has the answer to our questions, the solution to problems.
-He is the One whose words are worthy of our listening, whose words help answer the questions of humanity today and solve its problems.
+(Luke 9:35) In prayer, we listen to the words of Jesus because his words are worthy of our listening, and help answer the questions of humanity today and solve its problems.
 Jesus’ words are a lamp for our feet and a light for our path, as Ps 119:105 says.
 This is depicted graphically with the appearance of Moses and Elijah talking to Jesus during his transfiguration.
 Moses represented the Law, and Elijah represented the prophets.
 Everything in the Old Testament—represented by Moses and Elijah—was leading to Jesus.
-The covenant God made with Abraham in our first reading (Gen 15:5-12, 17-19) also looks forward to Jesus.
-In Hebrew, you do not say “make a covenant” but “cut a covenant” because a covenant was made by cutting animals in half and walking on the blood.
-It meant you understood you would be like those animals if you broke the covenant.
-That anticipates the covenant God made with us in Jesus who was cut and bled for us.
-Since God made the New Covenant with us in Jesus when he was cut and bled, in prayer we listen to Jesus’ words.
-His words are a lamp for our feet and a light for our path.

 Peter, James, and John went down the mountain again to resume normal living below in the plains of Galilee.
-Like them, we resume normal living after our prayer, but our contemplation of the words of Jesus and his light take us through the day as we remember, “it is good that we are here.”
+Like them, we resume normal living after our prayer, but our contemplation of the words of Jesus and his light takes us through the day as we remember, “it is good that we are here.”

 © Fr.
 Tommy Lane 2016